Rosen-Team-B/Rosen_B_2/documentation/meetings/teamMeetings/2022 10 13 - Team meeting W5.md

 - Inquire further on the client’s request for simultaneous development for algorithm and web app
 - Ask the client if they can render while we can write the scripts (the team’s devices won’t be strong enough to fully render the requested files)
 - Jeena can research into rendering for blender

+Database to use:

+- MySQL
+- MongoDB
+- PostgreSQL
+- Amazon S3
+- TASK: Research into potential databases to use that are efficient for images and is free
+  DFD: